Music Library Reserve Policy

 Requesting Materials For Reserve

 Materials requested less than one week prior to class use will be processed as soon as possible, but the library cannot guarantee processing by the requested date.
-Submissions may be made by e-mail to Justin Lemons or by submitting this form.
+Submissions may be made by e-mail to the Music Access Services Manager or by submitting this form.
 All requests should include the following information: